Photo: Enes royalfound / Wikimedia Commons

 Price: €700–6,000/night | Location: Oia, Santorini

-Canaves Oia Suites is the finest cave suite hotel in Santorini — the extraordinary caldera position (the suites carved into the volcanic cliff face of the Oia caldera, the extraordinary infinity pools looking west over the caldera to the Imerovigli, and the extraordinary sunset view that is the singular reason most visitors come to Santorini), and the extraordinary service.
-The best cave suite experience in Greece.
+Canaves Oia Suites has the best cave suite position in Santorini: rooms carved directly into the volcanic cliff face of the Oia caldera, infinity pools looking west toward Imerovigli, and a sunset view that is the single biggest reason most visitors come to Santorini.
+Service matches the setting — the best cave suite experience in Greece.

 Cavo Tagoo (Mykonos)